 This is the shortest and cheapest ferry trip to the island.
 The boat is scheduled to take just one hour and fifteen minutes.

-If you are coming from the south, disembark at Alor Setar where again you will have to take a short ride by cheap local bus (15km) or taxi to the ferry port at Kuala Kedah.
+If you are coming from the south, you can disembark at Alor Setar where again you will have to take a short ride by cheap local bus (15km) or taxi to the ferry port at Kuala Kedah.

 The boat from Kuala Kedah is scheduled to take 1 hour and 45 minutes.